erhant/moonmath/moonmath/algebra/README.md

 - Associative due to multiplication
 - Commutative due to multiplication
 - Identity is $1 \in \mathbb{Z}_5$
-- Inverse as all elements are co-prime to $5$
+- Inverse exists as all elements are co-prime to $5$

 With all these properties, the group is commutative.
+We can also see this from the table at example 16.

 ## Exercise 35